maelle/simplymaelle/content/post/2023-07-26-reduce/index.md

 In this post I presented my approximate understanding of [`purrr::reduce()`](https://purrr.tidyverse.org/reference/reduce.html), that helped me avoid writing some for loops and instead more elegant code... or at least helped me understand a pattern that in the future I could use elegantly.
 I can only hope I [`purrr::accumulate()`](https://purrr.tidyverse.org/reference/accumulate.html) more experience, as I very much still feel like a newbie.

 For more information I'd recommend reading the documentation of [`purrr::reduce()`](https://purrr.tidyverse.org/reference/reduce.html) to be aware of other features, [the content on the reduce family in Advanced R by Hadley Wickham](https://adv-r.hadley.nz/functionals.html#reduce)... and release-watching the purrr repo to keep up-to-date with latest recommendations.
-You can also use GitHub Advanced Search to find examples of usage of the function, in, say [CRAN packages](https://github.com/search?q=purrr%3A%3Areduce+org%3Acran&type=code).
+You can also use GitHub Advanced Search to find examples of usage of the function in, say, [CRAN packages](https://github.com/search?q=purrr%3A%3Areduce+org%3Acran&type=code).

 [^1]: The package is [glitter](https://github.com/lvaudor/glitter), where we store query objects as a list.